sgahlot/workbench-example-sdxl-customization/code/rhoai/README.md

 ## Prerequisites

-Before we can fine-tune and serve a model in Red Hat OpenShift AI, we will need to install RHOAI and enable NVIDIA GPU by following these links:
+Before you can fine-tune and serve a model in Red Hat OpenShift AI, you will need to install RHOAI and enable NVIDIA GPU by following these links:
 * [Red Hat OpenShift AI installation](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.13/html-single/installing_and_uninstalling_openshift_ai_self-managed/index#installing-and-deploying-openshift-ai_install)
 * [Enable NVIDIA GPU](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.13/html/installing_and_uninstalling_openshift_ai_self-managed/enabling-nvidia-gpus_install#enabling-nvidia-gpus_install)

+_You will need to install the `oc` client if using MinIO for model storage_

 ## Quickstart

 Open up `Red Hat OpenShift AI` by selecting it from OpenShift Application Launcher.
 This will open up Red Hat OpenShift AI in a new tab.

 ### Create Data Science project
 Select Data Science Projects in the left navigation menu.